 For adult aging, both appearance and shape were studied.
-In computer graphics, people built physical models to simulate aging mechanisms of cranium, muscles and skin.
-For example, Boissieux et al.[6] and Wu et al.[44] built layered skin models to simulate the skin deformation as age increases.
-Berg and Justo[4] simulated the aging process of obituaries muscles.
-Other similar work include Bando et al.'s[2], Lee et al.'s[25] and Ramanathan's work[35].
+In computer graphics, people built physical models to simulate aging mechanisms of cranium, muscles, and skin.
+For example, Boissieux et al. [6], Wu and Thalmann [44] both built layered skin models to simulate the skin deformation as age increases.
+Berg and Justo [4] simulated the aging process of obituaries muscles.
+Other similar work include Bando et al.'s [2], Lee et al.'s [25], and Ramanathan and Chellappa's work [35].

-In computer vision, most aging approaches are example based and can be divided into three types. (i) Prototype method[7][41] computes average face image of each age group as prototype and defines the differences between prototypes as aging transformation.
-Wang et al.[43] applied this prototype approach in PCA space instead of on image directly and Park et al.[30] applied it to 3D face data.
-Prototype method is able to extract average pattern but many details (e.g. wrinkles, pigments, et al.) crucial for age perception are ignored.
-There are also work studying texture transfer from a specific senior face to young ones, such as [13][28]. (ii) Function based method describes relationships between a face image and its age label with an explicit function, such as quadratic function[31], support vector regression[42], kernel smoothing method[18] or an implicit function[5].
-Jiang and Wang[19] directly built a mapping function between young faces and their appearances at later ages.
-All those functions need considerable real aging sequences to learn the function parameters. (iii) Distance based methods^[22] formulate aging simulation as an optimization problem.
+In computer vision, most aging approaches are example based and can be divided into three types.
+1) The prototype method [7], [41] computes average face image of each age group as prototype and defines the differences between prototypes as aging transformation.
+Wang et al. [43] applied this prototype approach in PCA space instead of on image directly and Park et al. [30] applied it to 3D face data.
+Prototype method is able to extract average patterns, but many details (e.g., wrinkles, pigments, etc.) crucial for age perception are ignored.
+There is also work studying texture transfers from a specific senior face to young ones, such as [13], [28].
+2) The function-based method describes relationships between a face image and its age label with an explicit function, such as quadratic function [31], support vector regression [42], kernel smoothing method [18], or an implicit function [5].
+Jiang and Wang [19] directly built a mapping function between young faces and their appearances at later ages.
+All of those functions need considerable real aging sequences to learn the function parameters.
+3) Distancebased methods [22] formulate aging simulation as an optimization problem.
 They synthesize a face close to the images of intended age in age space and close to the input individual in the identity space simultaneously.
 The algorithm in [22] adopted global AAM model and simple similarity metrics, simulation results are not realistic enough.

-Other related work is age estimation, which selects discriminative features to estimate face age.
-Primary studies on age estimation[20] coarsely divided human faces into groups based on facial landmarks and wrinkles.
+Another related work is age estimation, which selects discriminative features to estimate face age.
+Primary studies on age estimation [20] coarsely divided human faces into groups based on facial landmarks and wrinkles.
 Most recent approaches considered the continuous and temporal property of face age and formulated age estimation as a regression problem.
-Researchers explored different features, including AAM coefficients[23], image intensities[12][14][46], features designed heuristically[40] and adopted various regression methods, such as quadratic function[23], piece-wise linear regression[23][40], multi-perceptron projection[12][23][40], et al. Different to aforementioned methods, Geng et al.[16] defined an aging sequence as an aging pattern and estimated age by projecting a face instance onto appropriate position of a pattern.
+Researchers explored different features, including AAM coefficients [23], image intensities [12], [14], [46], features designed heuristically [40], and adopted various regression methods, such as quadratic function [23], piecewise linear regression [23], [40], multiperceptron projection [12], [23], [40], etc. Differently from the aforementioned methods, Geng et al. [16] defined an aging sequence as an aging pattern and estimated age by projecting a face instance onto appropriate position of a proper pattern.

-Despite of the progress, there are some problems in the existing work.
-Firstly, example based models need large number of image sequences of the same person across age groups to learn aging patterns, and existing dataset is far from being sufficient.
-Secondly, most of the existing models do not account for high resolution features, therefore they are insufficient for describing the large facial variations across age groups and the aging results lack crucial details (e.g. wrinkles, pigments, et al.) for age perception.
-Thirdly, hair features are usually not considered, despite its influence on the perception of face age.
-Fourthly, the ground truth for aging modeling is difficult to collect and appropriate performance measurement is not standardized, and a quantitative evaluation of face aging results is also needed.
+Despite the progress, there are some problems in the existing work.
+First, example-based models need a large number of image sequences of the same person across age groups to learn aging patterns and the existing data set is far from being sufficient.
+Second, most of the existing models do not account for high resolution features; therefore, they are insufficient for describing the large facial variations across age groups and the aging results lack crucial details (e.g., wrinkles, pigments, etc.) for age perception.
+Third, hair features are usually not considered, despite its influence on the perception of face age.
+Fourth, the ground truth for aging modeling is difficult to collect and appropriate performance measurement is not standardized, so a quantitative evaluation of face aging results is also needed.